BlankOn/vis-blankon-pkg/README.md

 BlankOn Repository - Total Packages and Sizes
 ============================================

-This Git repository contains scripts I use to gather and visualize the Ubuntu repositories in terms of total packages and their total size.
+This Git repository contains scripts I use to gather and visualize the BlankOn repositories in terms of total packages and their total size.

-Check the GitHub page for the result - <http://arsip.blankonlinux.or.id/>.
+Check the GitHub page for the result - <http://arsip.blankonlinux.or.id>.

 How?
 ----